2026 Methods Summit

 1:30 PM || Session 3: Innovation and Technology Transfer

 This session focuses on “scientific spillover,” highlighting the ripple effects of research, innovation, and technological advancement that extend beyond individual treatments.
-Panelists will explore how breakthroughs, such as cell and gene therapy and personalized medicine, challenge existing value assessment methods and underscore the importance of capturing their wider societal benefits.
+Panelists will explore how breakthroughs such as cell and gene therapy and personalized medicine challenge existing value assessment methods and underscore the importance of capturing their wider societal benefits.

 2:20 PM || Closing Panel: Expanding Value: What's Ready, What's Emerging, What's Next

-This closing session will discuss whether these and other novel value elements are “ready for prime time” and use in HTA.
+This closing session will discuss whether these and other novel value elements are “ready for prime time” and use in value assessment.
 Panelists will reflect on how patient-centered value research should continue to evolve, guided by insights represented in today’s sessions.
 The discussion will synthesize key themes from across the day, highlight areas of consensus and continued debate, identify where methodological innovation is most needed, and outline collective next steps.

 3:30 PM || Reception